Part 2: The Manu’a Islands – Ofu & Olosega (7 Days)

 Oge Beach Hike

-The first section of the trail is cliff walk to the Maga Point, where you can clearly see how the carved contours of the exterior reef rapidly drops to the depths of the ocean.
+The first section of the trail is a cliff walk to the Maga Point, where you can clearly see how the curved contours of the exterior reef rapidly drop to the depths of the ocean.

 Before the trail steeply descends to the beach, stop for a quick rest and spot the boobies and frigate birds riding the thermals.
 Sometimes, they come down from the heavens and hover right above you.
 I was also lucky enough to spot a bunch of fruit bats, even though it was pretty close to noon.

 You’ll then descend to Oge Beach, a battered rocky beach that’s not safe for swimming.
 The beach faces Ta’u Island and somewhere in between lies one of the largest pieces of single coral in the world!
 There’s no shade on the beach but it’s nonetheless an inviting spot to park it for a couple of hours and just listen to the detoxing sounds of the ocean waves crashing ashore.